Anshifa/Anshifa/README.md

-- 👋 Hi, I’m Fathimath Anshifa Sherin
+- 👋 Hi, I’m Fathimath Anshifa Sherin.
+- 💻 I'm currently working as a Programmer Analyst at Cognizant Technology Solutions.
-- 🌱 I’m currently pursuing Bachelor of Technology in Computer Science and Engineering with honours.
+- 🌱 I have completed Bachelor of Technology in Computer Science and Engineering with honours.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Salesforce.
-- 📫 How to reach me ...
+- 📫 Reach me -> anshiisherii@gmail.com

 <!---
 Anshifa/Anshifa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.